ringsaturn/tzf/README.md

-# TZF: a timezone finder for Go.
+# TZF: a timezone finder for Go&Python.

 ```mermaid
 graph TD